Logic Nodes: If, Loop, and Iteration Nodes

 If Node

-This node is essential for tests where different actions need to occur based on variable values or response data.
+This node is essential for tests where different actions need to occur based on values stored in the context.

 Loop Node